JulienGuibertTlse3/2DNMR-Analyst/README.md

 ![image](https://github.com/user-attachments/assets/ba881101-ccda-41c0-b9a2-52ec6ce48397)

-This repository holds the different function which will be used in the 2DNMR-Analyst tool.
+This repository holds the different functions which will be used in the 2DNMR-Analyst tool.
 This tool will be used to handle the automatic processing of 2D NMR spectra.

 ## Explanation